metablaster/WindowsFirewallRuleset/Readme/CONTRIBUTION.md

 **Avoid making huge changes to existing code** without first discusing the matter, new code and additions is not problem thogh.

 ## Portability and other systems
-At the moment we focus on Windows Firewall, if you have skills to port code to other firewalls go ahead, but it's not priority.
+At the moment the focus on Windows Firewall, if you want to port code to other firewalls go ahead.

 If you decide to port code it is mandatory that these code changes are done on separate branch.